-To register, click RSVP near each event listing below, or go the Eventbrite page here.
+To register, click RSVP near each event listing (below the Table Overview), or go the Eventbrite page here.

 Session 1 [5:30 PM unless otherwise noted]

 Session 2 [7:30 PM unless otherwise noted]

 |11/03||Mon||Thomson Reuters||[6:00 PM] Kickoff Event and First Session: Using Data and Analytics to Make Elephants Dance (Andy Palmer)||[7:45 PM] Second Session: Winning Kaggles and Other Data Science Competitions (Owen Zhang)|

 |11/04||Tue||hack/reduce||Quantifying Uncertainty: Evaluating Trading Algorithms using Probabilistic Programming: Thomas Wiecki||Vector Space Word Representations: Rani Nelken|

 |Tue||DataXu||15 Petabytes of Data, 1M Requests per second, 5 continents: A look inside DataXu’s Big Data Engine: Sandro Catanzaro and Bill Simmons|